Using Well-Understood Single-Objective Functions in Multiobjective Black-Box Optimization Test Suites: Preliminaries

-\item[{\emph{nadir point}}] \leavevmode The \emph{nadir point} (in objective space) consists in each objective of the worst value obtained by a Pareto-optimal solution.
-More precisely, let \(\mathcal{PO}\) be the set of Pareto optimal points.
-Then the nadir point satisfies
+The \sphinxstyleemphasis{nadir point} (in objective space) consists in each objective of the worst value obtained by a Pareto-optimal solution.
+More precisely, if we denote the set of Pareto optimal points by \(\mathcal{P}\), the nadir point satisfies \begin{quote} \end{quote}